Self Assured Torment

 Nicholas turned and took a seat, focusing his head down.
-Upon sitting he leant forward and rested his head into his palms.
-Placing each palm over each of his eyes he tried to clear his head.
+Upon sitting, he leaned forward and rested his head on his palms.
+Placing each palm over each of his eyes, he tried to clear his head.

 “Nicholas, do you want to come with me?”

 Sitting up, Nick kept his hat brim, shading Dr Sharn’s face.

 Sharn led Nick into a room and closed the door behind him.

 There were three seats in the room; two of them were armchairs that faced one another, and the final one was a wooden chair with a high back.
 Nick stared at all three as his brain started to churn; he could not help but feel like he was being tested.
 He knew each chair had significance, but he was simply incapable of knowing what it was.
 The door closed behind him, and he knew he needed to pick a seat.
 Failing to figure out the puzzle, he sat at the nearest armchair, slumping in so he was facing the floor.
 He heard the man sit down in the opposite armchair and get comfortable.

 “Ok, let us begin.
 Do you mind telling me why you have not looked at me yet, Nicholas?”

 Nick started to fiddle with his jeans, and his neck started to bend side to side a little as a frown grew across his face.